mkiol/Jupii/README.md

 ## Role in UPnP architecture
 Jupii is a client of AVTransport and RenderingControl services.
 It connects to devices that implement MediaRenderer role.
 In order to share content from the mobile, Jupii starts local HTTP streaming server.

+## D-Bus API
+Jupii exposes simple D-Bus service.
+It can be use to make integration with other Sailfish OS applications.

+The example 'proof of concept' [integration with gPodder](https://github.com/mkiol/Jupii/raw/master/screenshots/jupii-sailfish-gpodder.png) is available to download [here](https://github.com/mkiol/Jupii/raw/master/binary/harbour-org.gpodder.sailfish-4.6.0-1.noarch-jupii.rpm).

 ## Third-party components
 Jupii relies on following third-party open source components:
 * [QHTTPServer](https://github.com/nikhilm/qhttpserver) by Nikhil Marathe